 Well – before I brought William in I sat with him at home and explained that mummy is very tired, that she needs help to breathe, and I used the pictures to help give him a sense of the place, the space and mummy’s location within it, but of course I’m not showing Melanie, I’ll leave him to ‘find’ her here himself, lying peacefully at the centre of it all: my hope was he will be able to easily locate her in this confusing space.
 He was curious and thoughtful, questioning, so I explained that this is the breath-helping box, and she needs some sleepy medicine and it comes through this tube, and she needs to have some food too so it comes in this tube.
 And we discussed all the lights and beeps, just like on his toys.”

 The nurse looked somewhat taken aback.

-“So when William came in he didn’t ‘see’ those bits of equipment as being anything other than helpful, useful, normal.
+“So when William came in I’d made him think it was like a simple puzzle to see if he could ‘find’ his mum, and as he ‘searched’ he didn’t ‘see’ those bits of equipment as being anything other than helpful, useful, normal, and possible clues as to her location.
 In fact he ignored them completely.
-All he could see was his mum, that she was the centre of it all, and that the place I’d described, with the view out of the window to the sky and clouds, and the picture of him at the bottom of the bed, was real, that we’d not misled him, and as a result he came home content, and easily fell asleep, informed, satisfied and most of all happy that mummy was ok and safe.”
+And he ‘found’ his mum, that she was the centre of it all, and that the place I’d described, with the view out of the window to the sky and clouds, and the picture of him at the bottom of the bed, was real, that we’d not misled him, and as a result he came home content, and easily fell asleep, informed, satisfied and most of all happy that mummy was ok and safe.”

 “That is such a good idea.
 Oh my.
 Oh.
 Hmm.” the nurse replied.
 Realization dawning, writ large on her face at what photographs, simple non-intrusive photographs can achieve.